IBM-Blockchain-Archive/marbles/README.md

 - [ ] browsify sdk and tie cci into it
 - [ ] follow redirect on zip download...
 - [ ] unzip may have project name as root... need to go down 1 lvl
-- [ ] check inputs on load if they  dne, error
+- [ ] sdk, check inputs on load if they  dne, error
 - [ ] poll after chain deploy for cc up in peer
 - [ ] add block event to sdk